department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 : Go to [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

 ### W

+**Washington, DC**
+: Default to Washington, DC when referring to the location, the VAMC, or a regional office.
+In some cases, especially government contexts, "District of Columbia" is also fine ("the government of the District of Columbia").

 **website**
 : One word, lowercase.